saiqulhaq/rubyevents/docs/contributing.md

 ### Step 4 - move the data

-Once the data is prepared you can move it to the main `/data` folder
+Once the data is prepared you can move it to the main `/data` folder.